New Zealand literature: Non-fiction

 New Zealand has a significant non-fiction tradition, with natural history, colonisation, Māori/Pākehā relations, childhood and identity being recurring themes.
 Important autobiographical works by New Zealand writers include trilogies by Frank Sargeson in the 1970s (Once is Enough, More than Enough and Never Enough!), Janet Frame in the 1980s (To the Is-land, An Angel at my Table and The Envoy from Mirror City), and C. K. Stead's two-part series South-west of Eden (2010) and You Have a Lot to Lose (2020).

 Much of New Zealand's significant non-fiction is historical in nature.
 James Belich is known for his writing on the New Zealand Wars.
 Judith Binney is known for her biography of Te Kooti, Redemption Songs (1995) and her history of Tūhoe, Encircled Lands (2009).
+Linda Tuhiwai Smith's 1999 academic work Decolonizing Methodologies: Research and Indigenous Peoples has been an important contribution to Māori and indigenous research.

 Historian Michael King began his career writing biographies about notable Māori people, including biographies of Te Puea Hērangi (1977) and Whina Cooper (1983).
 In the mid-1980s, aware of the importance of allowing Māori voices to speak, he wrote about what it meant to be a non-Māori New Zealander in Being Pākehā (1985), and published biographies of Frank Sargeson (1995) and Janet Frame (2000).
 His Penguin History of New Zealand was the most popular New Zealand book of 2004 and was named by The New Zealand Herald in 2009 as the best book of the preceding decade.

-Rose Lu is one of a few emerging Asian New Zealand writers and published a series of essays about growing up in New Zealand called All Who Live on Islands, which received the 2019 Creative Nonfiction Prize from the International Institute of Modern Letters at Victoria University of Wellington.
+Recent essay collections by Asian New Zealand writers include All Who Live on Islands (2019) by Rose Lu and Small Bodies of Water (2021) by Nina Mingya Powles.